 CONCERNED ABOUT YOUR CHILD’S DEVELOPMENT?

-If your child is a preschooler or will be entering Kindergarten in the fall and you have concerns about your child’s development, Rapid City Area Schools offers a developmental screening for children ages 3-5.
+If your child is a preschooler and you have concerns about your child’s development, Rapid City Area Schools offers a developmental screening.
+This screening is for preschool children ages 3-4.
+If your child turns 5 after September 1, he/she is considered to be a preschooler.
+If your child turns 5 on or before September 1, he/she is Kindergarten eligible, by state law, and is not considered to be a preschooler.
 This screening will provide information to parents in several school-related development areas.
 Parents are encouraged to take advantage of this FREE service.
 Vision, hearing and motor coordination screening is provided, as well as information on how well your child is doing with language, learning and behavior skills.
-ChildFind screenings are held monthly during the academic year, and takes about an hour per child.
+ChildFind screenings are held monthly during the academic year, and takes about an hour.
 Screenings by appointment only.
 Call the Office of the Special Services Manager 605-394-1813, for more details.